ManishReddyKovvuri/Data-Warehousing-Assignment/README.md

 #### Step 2: Create User Roles and Permissions(Role Based Access)

 Connect to the postgre server as with Admin privilages, then execute the role setup script: bash
 ```
 \i 01_DW_schema_and_roles_creation/User_roles.sql
 ```
+* Make sure to use forward slash `/` in your path.

 This will:
 - Create roles:
   - `hr_user` – read access to HR tables and KPIs